Authorities Thwart Alleged Plan To Attack Bridge At Niagara Falls

-Canadian police and U.S. agencies have arrested two men suspected of plotting a major terrorist attack on Whirlpool Bridge, which connects Canada and the U.S. at Niagara Falls.
+Canadian police and U.S. agencies have arrested two men suspected of plotting a major terrorist attack on the Whirlpool Bridge which connects Canada and the U.S. at Niagara Falls.

 “The plan was to take out a train with passengers on board and the crossing trestle,” a police source told The Toronto Sun.
 “It was meant to be spectacular and there would have been a lot of carnage.”